James Leroy Bondsteel: Biography

-He lived in Willow, Alaska with his wife Elaine and his daughters, Angel and Rachel.
+Bondsteel lived in Willow, Alaska with his wife Elaine and his daughters, Angel and Rachel.

-Bondsteel died on the Knik River bridge of the Glenn Highway in 1987 when a trailer full of logs came unhooked from the transport which was pulling it and slammed into the front of his AMC Spirit.
+Bondsteel died on the Knik River bridge (later named in his honor) of the Glenn Highway in 1987 when a trailer full of logs came unhooked from the transport which was pulling it and slammed into the front of his AMC Spirit.
+Bondsteel is buried in Alaska at Fort Richardson National Cemetery.

 A tree was placed at Freedoms Foundation Park at Valley Forge, Pennsylvania, in his honor.

-Bondsteel is buried in Alaska at Fort Richardson National Cemetery.

-There is a monument to him at the Alaska Veterans Memorial at Byers Lake on the Parks Highway in the Denali State Park.
+There is a monument to honor Bondsteel at the Alaska Veterans Memorial at Byers Lake on the Parks Highway in the Denali State Park.

-The bridge where he died is named in his honor.

-Camp Bondsteel, the main U.S. Army base in Kosovo, is named in his honor.
+Camp Bondsteel, the main U.S. Army base in Kosovo, is named in Bondsteel's honor.

 Bondsteel, along with three other Medal of Honor recipients who were from the area, is honored on the Medal of Honor Memorial in Jackson County, Michigan, dedicated on November 22, 2011.